-A prefix assertion list $PAL{s_i}$ must be changed (removed, added, or updated) if: 1) the AS number $s_i$ changes (i.e., removed or added); 2) an IP prefix owned by $s_i$ changes; 3) $s_i$ 's peer relationship changes, i.e., a peer is removed or added; or 4) an IP prefix changes which is owned by one of $s_i$ 's asserted peers (i.e., a peer whose prefix ownership is asserted by $s_i$ ).
-Table 3 depicts the dynamics of prefixes, Figures 2-(a) and (b) illustrate AS peer relationships and AS prefix delegation, respectively, based on July 2004 data.
+Prefix Assertion Lists (PALs).
+A prefix assertion list PAL{s_i} must be changed (removed, added, or updated) if: 1) the AS number s_i changes (i.e., removed or added); 2) an IP prefix owned by s_i changes; 3) s_i 's peer relationship changes, i.e., a peer is removed or added; or 4) an IP prefix changes which is asserted by s_i for one of its peers.
+Table 4 depicts the dynamics of prefixes,